cweagans/composer-patches/README.md

 ```

-If you like that `composer install` fails if a patch cannot be applied, add `"composer-exit-on-patch-failure": true` option to the `config` section of your composer.json file.
+If you like that `composer install` fails if a patch cannot be applied, you have two options for your choice:

+1. Add `"composer-exit-on-patch-failure": true` option to the `config` section of your composer.json file.
+1. Set `COMPOSER_EXIT_ON_PATCH_FAILURE` environment variable to `1`.

 By default, failed patches are just skipped.

 ## Using an external patch file